ELA – English/Language Arts

 We use the FOSS science curriculum.
 We will investigate three units this year including: Trees and Weather, Materials and Motion, and Animals (worms, insects, and fish).
 Our social studies themes include Family and Friends, and Holidays (celebrated by different cultures around the world).

 100 Book Club- Students should be reading every night.
 Record the titles of books that you read to your child on the 100 Book Club log.
-Please keep this log in the BEE Binder.
-As the year progresses add titles of books that your child reads to you as well.
+Please keep this log in the blue pocket of the BEE Binder.
+As the year progresses, add titles of books that your child reads to you as well.

-Leveled Readers- Books that are on your child’s level will be sent home nightly soon.
-Please make sure you return the book the next day.
-This will be used during class the following day.
+Leveled Readers- Books that are on your child’s level will be sent home soon.
+Please make sure your child keeps the books in their BEE Binder.
 This is a book that your CHILD READS TO YOU.